Here’s what I think: menstrual cycle planning needs to be taught to girls in schools worldwide.

 Menstrual cycle planning: How to track your cycle

 There are many menstrual cycle planning apps out there now that allow you to track your cycle, and get to know it intimately.
-Here are the most popular ones:
+I use Natural Cycles (which is also a natural contraception app).

 After a few cycles, you’ll start to notice patterns, and understand how your unique cycle works.
 And that knowledge is potential power.
 Because when you understand your menstrual cycle, you can plan your life and schedule to work in harmony with it, instead of fighting against the natural rhythm of your body.